August 14, 2016

 Consequences of Avoiding Responsive Web Design

 Having a responsive website isn’t a requirement but most designers and developers would probably argue that it is.
-For many reasons, responsive design makes the internet a better place.
+For many reasons, a responsive design makes the internet a better place.

 Think about the time you or maybe your customers would waste trying to find content on a website they can hardly read or navigate.
 Common complaints about a non-responsive website are that text is too small, you have to scroll up and down as well as side to side, and trying to fill out a form is an absolute nightmare.
 It doesn’t have to be…